lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 Token passing: a token for transmitting is passed from node to node typically in a ring of nodes (physically a ring or logical a ring and physically a bus)

+Ethernet: The adapter waits until the channel is idle and then starts to transmit a frame.
+If the whole frame is transmitted without interruption, an "OK" is transmitted, otherwise the adapter aborts transmission and sends a jam signal.
+It will then choose a random exponential time of the power of 2 multiplied by 512 and then tries a resend.
+After 16 aborts, it lets the network layer know that the datagram was not delivered.

 ---